rdezavalia/lldpread/README.md

 # lldpread

-lldpread is an lldp client that is able to read an lldp frame and display information about your network neighboars.
+lldpread is an lldp client that is able to read an lldp frame and display information about your network neighbors.

-The easiest way to use it is to copy the binary to the host where you want to check network neighboars and run it:
+The easiest way to use it is to copy the binary to the host where you want to check network neighbors and run it:

     # ./lldpread
     - Iface: eth1